-According to different concepts, paint is a liquid solution that contains pigments and solvent.
+According to different concepts, paint is a liquid solution that contains pigments and solvents.

-Keep in mind, in the case of paint, the solvent will be mostly the oil.
-So, these are mostly oil-based.
+Keep in mind that the solvent will be mostly oil in the case of paint.
+So, these are primarily oil-based.

 However, if you put it directly, it can drop off the walls.
-So, we will suggest you apply the primer before application.
+So, I will suggest you apply the primer before application.

 What is an Emulsion?

 The emulsion is the suspension of specific material globules in the water.

 One most important things, these two materials, like vinyl and water, persist as a suspension.